 Our Mission Statement:

-Giving hope to children and families in Northern Nevada affected by Autism Spectrum Disorder (ASD) and other *neuro-developmental disorders by providing medical equipment, supplies and/or opportunities otherwise not available that will have a meaningful impact on the family as a whole.
+Giving hope to children and families in Northern Nevada affected by Autism Spectrum Disorder (ASD) and other *neuro-developmental disorders by providing support and/or opportunitie that will have a meaningful impact on the family as a whole.

 JUSTin HOPE was inspired by Justin Reitz.
 Our second precious son was born December 31, 2002.
 When Justin was around the age of two is when we started to question his regression, eventually receiving a formal diagnosis.
 And so it was, our journey began...

 Our lives were being turned upside down trying to figure out which path to take and how we could help our child.
 There were so many options to choose from and so many questions that remained unanswered.
 All the while, we were caring for Justin's older brother who was only 14 months older and were expecting our third son.

 When a child is diagnosed with any neuro-developmental disorder, parents often tend to prioritize that child's needs above all else, sometimes without realizing the effect it has on their other children, their marriage, or themselves.